Forres: History

 The earliest written reference to Forres may be the Οὐάραρ εἴσχυσις (Ouárar eíschysis, 'Varar Estuary') mentioned in the second century Geography of Claudius Ptolemy.
 The town is the location of Sueno's Stone, an enormous carved stone probably created by Picts to commemorate a battle against Norse invaders.
 The stele is 20 feet tall and encased in glass structure to protect it from the elements and graffiti.
 Sueno's Stone translates to Sven's Stone.
 It dates from AD 850 to AD 950.

 A royal castle was present in the area from at least 900 AD, and around 1140 AD Forres became a royal burgh.
 Royal burghs were founded by the Kings of Scots of the 12th century to encourage trade and economic improvement.
 The local abbey was plundered by the Wolf of Badenoch in 1390.

 On 23 June 1496 King James IV of Scotland issued a Royal Charter laying down the rights and privileges that the town's people are believed to have held by an earlier charter since the reign of King David I some 300 years earlier.

 Brodie Castle, which was commissioned by Brodie family in 1567, lies to the west of the town.

 William Shakespeare's play Macbeth, first performed in 1606, locates Duncan's castle in Forres, and the Three Witches meet on moorland near the town in the third scene of the drama.

 The Dallas Dhu distillery, established in 1898, lies just south of the town; although no longer producing, the distillery is maintained in working order by Historic Environment Scotland.
 Benromach Distillery, also established in 1898, is located just north of the Forres bypass and is an active distillery with a visitors' centre.

 The Findhorn Foundation, an intentional community, was established in the town in the 1940s.
 The former RAF Forres, established during the Second World War, is located nearby.

 In January 2016, Glasgow School of Art established a campus in the town which focuses on design and innovation.

 Demography

-The population of Forres expanded in the 20th century and was over 12,000 in 2011.
+The population in 1841 was 2,844 inhabitants.
+It grew in the 20th century and was over 12,000 in 2011.

 Geography and economy

 Sitting between the floodplain of the River Findhorn and the wooded slopes of Cluny and Sanquhar Hills, Forres is well known for its award-winning floral sculptures.
-Local bars and pubs include The Newmarket, The Red Lion (known locally as "The Beastie") The Mosset Tavern, and The Carlton Hotel.